Create your First Production

 You need to click on the Add checklist button, and the first item of the checklist appears.

-Type your comments, hit the Enter key to add another line to your checklist, or click again on the Add Checklist button.
+Type your comments, hit the Enter key to add another line to your checklist, or click the Add Checklist button again.

 Besides your comment, you can also attach a file as a picture.
 Click on the Add attachment button.